-Beloved Charleston-based violinist and conductor Yuriy Bekker will bring violist Michael Klotz, cellist Jason Calloway and pianist Andrew Armstrong together to form a powerhouse quartet.
+Beloved Charleston-based violinist and conductor Yuriy Bekker will bring violist William Goodwin, cellist Jason Calloway and pianist Andrew Armstrong together to form a powerhouse quartet.
 The four musicians will perform an exquisite chamber music concert for the Kiawah audience.

 Cellist Jason Calloway has performed to acclaim throughout North America, the Caribbean, Europe, and the Middle East as soloist and chamber musician.
 Jason also plays with Amernet String Quartet, the Ensemble-in-Residence at Florida International University in Miami, and he was previously a member of the Naumburg award-winning Biava Quartet, formerly in residence at the Juilliard School.